dkaffes/article-preview-component/README.md

 ### Continued development

 - Include the necessary accessibility elements in the component.
-- Revealable content should overflow the component's boundary on desktop view (z-index issue?).
+- Revealable content is not perfectly center above the share icon.
 - The color of the arrow icon should change when the icon is pressed.

 ### Useful resources